Written by Lahja Nashuuta

 He said the decrease in donor funding has left a huge gap in the service delivery as well as implementation of programmes on the ground.

-“We work at the community level were people need our services the most, and there people that need our services to an extent that they cannot do anything without us.
+“We work at the community level were people need our services the most, great passive income and there people that need our services to an extent that they cannot do anything without us.

 “There are people who cannot reach clinics to get their ARVs or TB medication.
 They need someone to bring those services to their houses.